rimutaka/posts/anatomy-of-failed-validation/readme.md

 * Is it financially viable?
 * Has anyone else tried and failed?

-Building a community somewhat similar to Stack Overflow is not technically challenging and the need is there, so it must be down to business viability or some other hidden issue.
+Building a community somewhat similar to Stack Overflow is not technically challenging and assuming the need is there, it must be down to business viability or some other hidden issue.
 This Quora reply from 2011 held the answer:

 ![quora kibin](quora-kibin.png)

-That sounded exactly like my idea.
+The description of the service in that post sounds exactly like my idea.
 Surprisingly, [kibin.com](http://kibin.com) is a very different type of proofreading service with no community aspect.
 Travis Biziorek, the founder of kibin.com kindly replied to my cold email with a detailed explanation about why that model didn't work out.
 In short, they could not monetize it.
-> So if they couldn't monetize it, why would I succeed?
+> If kibin.com couldn't monetize it, why would I succeed?

 10 years is a long time in the life of the Internet.
 If it didn't work for Travis and his team back in 2011 it *may* work just fine in 2020.